pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 "You see, great Phantamos," Vorlag whispered, his dry hand gripping the poet's arm with surprising strength.
 "You provide the sacred text.
 We, the humble servants of the god, merely provide the illustration."

 Every word was a confirmation.
 Every quote, a confession.
-Phantamos felt his blood run cold.
+Phantamos felt his blood run cold, his veins turning to sapphire ice.
 He was not speaking to a priest; he was speaking to his muse, to his collaborator, to his hunter.
 The man's fanaticism was a physical force, an oppressive heat that warped the very air between them.

 Phantamos feigned a deep, artistic gratitude, his actor's instincts taking over where his courage had fled.
 He asked banal questions about relics and rituals, his mind racing.
 He had found him.
 He had stared into the eyes of the man who had brought a tongue in a flower to his pillow.